Asha-Empire/Game-Story/README.md

 #### 2523...

 After major losses on Earth in recent years, Clonex Corp. presented the use of cloning technology, which is the result of long long much researchs.
 People can insure themselves in cloning offices and easily come back to life in case of their possible death.
-In war with Mars and the Galileon Hub, this invention completely changed the situation of Earth.
+In war with Mars and the Galilean Hub, this invention completely changed the situation of Earth.

 #### 2550...